Learning Deployable Locomotion Control via Differentiable Simulation: Related Work

-\section{RELATED WORK}

-Motivated by the availability of \ac{AD} tools, many differentiable simulators, summarized in Tab.~\ref{tab:diffsims}, have been developed in recent years.
-One of the first simulators amenable to \ac{AD} is presented in \cite{Degrave2019}.
-Attempts to optimize a locomotion policy for an 8 \ac{DoF} quadruped result in suboptimal behaviors involving front flips, yet they establish the feasibility of leveraging differentiable simulations for learning.
-Subsequently, \cite{Belbute-Peres2018} presents an analytic solution to the \ac{LCP} of contact.
-The simulator Nimble~\cite{Werling2021} exploits the sparse nature of the \ac{LCP} to increase computational efficiency and leverages symbolic differentiation instead of \ac{AD}.

-DiffTaichi~\cite{Hu2019} bypasses the need to differentiate the \ac{LCP} with an impulse-based 2D simulation for rectangles.
-The authors point out the importance of \ac{ToI} estimation for optimization convergence.
-Warp~\cite{warp2022}, a Python-based, differentiable kernel programming framework, includes two simulation routines for rigid-body dynamics, relying on XPBD~\cite{Macklin2016} and a soft contact model.
-It facilitates fast computation through GPU parallelization and source code transformation to CUDA.
-Brax~\cite{Freeman2021}, a simulator built on the JAX library, follows a similar approach and has been continuously expanded to include various simulation pipelines, like MuJoCo~\cite{Todorov2012MuJoCoAP} and PBD.
-The accompanying publication includes experiments for locomotion tasks but reports that optimizing with analytic gradients does not yield locomotive gaits.

-Dojo~\cite{Howell2022} prioritizes physical accuracy over speed, solving the \ac{NCP} of contact with an interior-point method and using variational integrators for energy conservation.
-It utilizes intermediate solver iterations for gradient computation, aiding in optimization, but it suffers from slow CPU execution and lacks support for parallelism, limiting its use in \ac{RL} contexts.
+\section{Related Work}

 The benefits of optimizing with \acp{FoG} have been reported for various applications, such as soft body manipulation~\cite{Huang2021}, system identification from video~\cite{LeCleach2023, murthy2020gradsim}, or grasp synthesis~\cite{Turpin}.
-However, despite promising results, \ac{FoG}-based methods face several challenges.
+However, despite promising results, \ac{FoG}-based methods often encounter challenges related to complex and non-smooth optimization landscapes, which can result in diverging gradients and unstable learning~\cite{Suh2022}.

-To overcome the tendency to stagnate in local minima, \cite{Antonova2022} combines Bayesian optimization with local \ac{GD} steps.
-The authors examined multiple simulators including DiffTaichi~\cite{Hu2019}, Nimble~\cite{Werling2021}, and Warp~\cite{warp2022}, and found the provided gradient quality to hinder optimization.
-Grasp'D~\cite{Turpin} attempts to improve gradient quality by smoothing collision geometries defined as signed distance fields.
-However, experiments show that the improvement is moderate.
-The work also introduces the idea of ``leaky gradients,'' which allow for informative gradients in the absence of contact.
-Another approach to dealing with uninformative gradients is presented in~\cite{Suh2022a}, introducing ``bundled gradients'', defined as the expectation of the gradient under stochastic noise.
-In a subsequent publication~\cite{Pang2023}, the authors formulate analytically smooth dynamics that mimic the randomized smoothing effect of bundled gradients on nonsmooth dynamics to avoid the need for sampling.

-Other works focus on the issue of diverging gradients when computing gradients via \ac{BPTT}, introducing alternatives to differentiating the entire task trajectory.
-In \cite{Wiedemann2022}, the authors propose to train a concurrent controller that outputs a series of actions for multiple time steps in the future.
-This way, the gradient does not have to be propagated through the policy network multiple times.
-PODS~\cite{Mora2021} takes a different approach and optimizes the actions taken at each time step.
-The control policy is then trained on the optimized actions in a supervised fashion.